A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Experiments

-\paragraph{Implementation.} For iterative training and sampling, our implementation is based on the {Hugging Face Diffusers} codebase \citep{von-platen-etal-2022-diffusers} of DDPM.
+\paragraph{Implementation.} For iterative training and sampling, our implementation is based on the {Hugging Face Diffusers} codebase \autocite{von-platen-etal-2022-diffusers} of DDPM.
 We use a mixed-precision training of FP16 to train the models.
 We adopt an Adam optimizer with a learning rate of $10^{-4}$ and a weight decay of $10^{-6}$.
 The batch size is $128$.
 A $1000$-step denoising process is used, with all other hyperparameters set to their default values.
 For Threshold Decay Filter, we use an initial threshold of $60$ and a decay rate of $0.95$.
 We show in the Appendix that our method is robust in a wide range of hyperparameters.

 \paragraph{Evaluation Metrics.} We use the generalization score and entropy to evaluate the effectiveness of our method in mitigating memorization.
-Additionally, we adopt the Fréchet Inception Distance (FID) \citep{DBLP:conf/nips/HeuselRUNH17} as a metric to quantify the distributional divergence between generated images and real images.
+Additionally, we adopt the Fréchet Inception Distance (FID) \autocite{DBLP:conf/nips/HeuselRUNH17} as a metric to quantify the distributional divergence between generated images and real images.

 \paragraph{Results.} To evaluate the efficacy of our selection methods in mitigating memorization within the self-consuming loop, we compare the generalization scores of two vanilla paradigms with those augmented by Greedy Selection or Threshold Decay Filter.
 As shown in \Cref{fig:GS_cifar_ffhq}, Greedy Selection consistently improves generalization scores across all datasets and paradigms and is particularly effective in the accumulate-subsample setting.
 Importantly, our selection methods mitigate memorization without compromising FID performance; in fact, they can even slow down FID degradation. \Cref{fig:FID_cifar_ffhq} reports the FID of generated images over successive iterations.
 Under the accumulate-subsample paradigm, both methods yield notable improvements in FID, with Greedy Selection outperforming Threshold Decay Filter.
 For example, the vanilla accumulate paradigm reaches an FID of $75.7$ at iteration $8$, whereas Greedy Selection significantly reduces it to $44.7$.
 On the FFHQ dataset under the replace paradigm, however, Threshold Decay Filter performs better, suggesting that adaptive selection strength may be beneficial in certain cases.